 While there are a variety of different materials that can be used to create a staircase, wood such as oak can help you accomplish all your goals.
-A staircase made from oak stair treads will give you the durability you need for high traffic areas, while also giving you the beauty and finish you want for this important element of your home’s design.
+Custom stairs made from white oak or red oak stair treads will give you the durability you need for high traffic areas, while also giving you the beauty and finish you want for this important element of your home’s design.

 What Is Reclaimed Oak?

 Reclaimed oak is natural wood that has been previously used.
 It’s been taken from farmhouses, outbuildings, and factories that are more than 100 years old, then cleaned, milled, and given a new life for other uses such as stair treads.
+Reclaimed wood is typically from old growth trees, which means the trees were older and larger than trees that are harvested today.
+This results in a more solid, durable material.
 Oak is a particularly durable, long-wearing wood, which means that even though it’s already been in use for decades, it still has plenty of life left in its new application.

-Reclaimed wood is just as durable and beautiful as new cut wood, but it also has wear marks and patina that gives it more character.
-Depending on how the oak was milled, your stair treads may have nail holes or saw marks; they may have a slightly rustic appearance, or they may look similar to new cut wood stair treads.
+Reclaimed barn wood is just as durable and beautiful as new cut wood, but it also has wear marks and patina that gives it more character.
+Depending on how the oak was milled, your stair treads may have nail holes or saw marks.
+Reclaimed wood stair treads may have a slightly rustic appearance, or they may look similar to new cut wood stair treads.

-Because they’re made from material that’s already been in use, reclaimed oak stair treads are more eco-friendly than treads made from new cut wood.
+Because they’re made from a material that’s already been in use, reclaimed oak stair treads are more eco-friendly than treads made from new cut wood.
 They also have a history and appearance that can garner instant attraction.
-So, if you’re installing stair treads in a foyer or other area where the staircase will be part of the room’s design, using reclaimed oak can help you create the perfect style, while giving you a greener, sturdier floor.
+So, if you’re installing custom stair treads in a foyer or other area where the staircase will be part of the room’s design, using reclaimed oak can help you create the perfect home decor style while giving you a greener, sturdier floor.

 Design Ideas for Reclaimed Oak Stair Treads

 Oak is an incredibly versatile wood.
-It takes stains well, and has a grain that can be subtle or brought to the forefront with the right finish.
+Whether you choose white oak or red oak, it stains well and has a grain that can be subtle or brought to the forefront with the right finish.
 Combined with the different looks you can get from using antique oak, it’s possible for reclaimed oak stair treads to take on a variety of styles.
-If you’re wondering how well they may fit into your home’s design, take a look at these 6 images for inspiration.
+If you’re wondering how well reclaimed wood stair treads may fit into your home’s design, take a look at these 6 images for inspiration.

 1. Antique Contrast

 Antique stair treads make a beautiful contrast to more modern finishes.
 These antique oak treads are stained a rich brown that further separates them from the crisp white of the risers and spindles.
-This contrast makes the staircase stand out, creating a focal point within the room.
+This contrast makes the custom stairs stand out, creating a focal point within the home decor of the room.